antoniofull/kaidan/README.md

 License
 =======
-There license since is a simple script.
+There is no license since is a simple script.
 Anyone can use it with no restrictions.

 Why the name
 ========